hillaryychan/COMP6443/notes/02_Authentication-Authorisation-Sessions.md

 * **Encryption**: hides the data being transferred from third parties
 * **Authentication**: ensures that the parties exchanging information are who they claim to be
 * **Integrity**: verifies that the data has not been forged or tampered with

+**HTTP Strict Transport Security (HSTS)** is a web security policy mechanism that helps to protect websites against MITM attacks.
+It informs user agents and web browsers ***how*** to handle its connection through a response header.
+This sets the [Strict-Transport-Security policy field parameter](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security), forcing those connections over HTTPS encryption, disregarding any script's calls to load any resource in that domain over HTTP.

 ## Session Management